Aadhi2306/Aadhi2306/README.md

 # 👩‍💻 About Me
 - As a dedicated and motivated CSE student with a passion for DataScience and in AWS cloud service and for web development, my goal is to leverage my academic foundation and coding skills to contribute creatively to dynamic web pages.

+# Internship Experience
+- Izeon Innovative | <b>AWS Cloud Partitioner</b> 11/12/23 - 11/01/24<br/>

+  <b>Key responsibilities:</b><br/>
+  Developed and deployed an end-to-end web application using core AWS services such as EC2, S3, RDS, and Lambda.
+  Learned and implemented AWS networking concepts and security best practices, including VPC setup, IAM roles, and security groups.
+  Integrated various AWS components to create a cohesive, scalable, and functional web application.

+- National Small Industry Cooperation | <b>Android Developer</b>
+26/06/23 - 10/07/23<br/>

+  <b>Key responsibilities:</b><br/>
+  Worked closely with UI/UX designers to implement visually appealing and intuitive user interfaces.
+  Engaged in continuous learning and self-improvement by exploring online resources and tutorials related to Android app development.
+  Demonstrated flexibility and adaptability in taking on new challenges and learning new tools or technologies as needed.

 # Projects
 - #### Rainy Brainy
   ML project leveraging machine learning algorithms to analyze historical weather data and develop predictive models capable of forecasting rinfall with high accuracy.